 - Women’s Health or Pelvic Health Physical Therapist or Somatic Bodyworker

-You may also be interested in finding an online mom's group where you can ask questions about your experience and get the emotional support you need from a community of people who know exactly what you're going through.
+You may also be interested in finding an online and later, when you’re getting out of the house, an in-person mom’s group where you can ask questions about your experience and get the emotional support you need from a community of people who know exactly what you’re going through.
 You may also want to keep a journal to track all of your experiences, feelings, and sensations, as it can help you communicate them to your doctor and/or birth support professionals if and when necessary.

 The Motherworthlove Mothercircle is one such place.
 Click here to learn more.